 In 2015, John released his fourteenth solo recording, Brooklyn, on his own label, Three Faces Records.
 The recording features his latest band, “The John Patitucci Electric Guitar Quartet”, with Adam Rogers and Steve Cardenas on electric guitars, Brian Blade on bass and John playing electric basses exclusively.
 A documentary filmed by August Sky Films was just released in early 2016 and combines performance footage, behind the scenes footage of rehearsals and the recording of Brooklyn.
 The film also takes a look at John’s early years in Brooklyn, his music career and his home life through candid interviews with family and musicians, including Herbie Hancock, Chick Corea and Wayne Shorter.

-Last year, John, Danilo Perez and Brian Blade released their first recording, Children of the Light, which is also the name of their new trio.
-Children of the Light toured extensively in 2015 and will continue to do so in 2016 and beyond.
+In 2015, John, Danilo Perez and Brian Blade released their first recording, Children of the Light, which is also the name of their new trio.
+Children of the Light toured extensively in 2015, 2016 and beyond.

 John has always felt a call to mentor and teach young musicians and to help further and sustain the art of jazz and bass playing around the world.
 In 2002, following the retirement of Ron Carter, John began teaching at The City College of New York and was a Professor of Jazz Studies there for ten years.
 He has also been involved with the Betty Carter Jazz Ahead program in Washington, D.C. and the The Thelonious Monk Institute of Jazz.
 John is a frequent clinician and guest lecturer at schools around the world and a regular featured performer at the International Society of Bassists conventions.
 In 2010, John began his involvement with the Berklee College of Music’s Global Jazz Institute, spearheaded by pianist Danilo Perez.
 He is currently a Visiting Scholar at Berklee, teaching in both the Global Jazz Institute and the Bass Department.